-Residential Mortgage-backed Securities (Agencies).
-At December 31, 2015 and 2014 approximately 66% and 69%, respectively, of the carrying value of Agency MBS held by CIB Marine were issued by U.S. government-sponsored entities, primarily Fannie Mae and Freddie Mac, institutions which the government has affirmed its commitment to support.
-At December 31, 2015 \$17.2 million of the \$64.5 million in fair value of Agency MBS were issued to finance multifamily residential properties.
+Residential Mortgage-backed Securities ("Agencies MBS").
+At December 31, 2016 and 2015 approximately 59% and 66%, respectively, of the carrying value of Agency MBS held by CIB Marine were issued by U.S. government-sponsored entities, primarily Fannie Mae ("FNMA") and Freddie Mac, institutions which the government has affirmed its commitment to support.
+At December 31, 2016, \$21.0 million of the \$72.4 million in fair value of Agency MBS were issued to finance multifamily residential properties.
 The remaining Agency MBS were issued by Ginnie Mae and are explicitly backed by the full faith and credit of the U.S. Government.
 CIB Marine does not have the intent to sell these mortgage-backed securities and it is likely that it will not be required to sell the securities before their anticipated recovery.
-As a result, CIB Marine does not consider these securities to be OTTI at December 31, 2015.
+As a result, CIB Marine does not consider these securities to be OTTI at December 31, 2016.

 Roll Forward of OTTI Related to Credit Loss.
-The following table is a roll forward of the amount of OTTI related to credit losses that has been recognized in earnings for which a portion of OTTI was recognized in AOCI for the years ended December 31, 2015 and 2014:
+There was no OTTI related to credit losses that has been recognized in earnings for which a portion of OTTI was recognized in AOCI for the years ended December 31, 2016 and 2015.